Esoteric Knowledge of DreamsFrom The Science of Spirituality

 - External Physical-Etheric Stimuli: The absence of the higher subtle bodies causes the physical-etheric brain to become highly sensitive to stimuli from the physical body.
 Any physical stimulus, such as a touch or a sound, is blown out of all proportion in our dreams.
 Being under the duvet may give rise to a dream about being buried alive, or a banging door may give rise to a dream about being shot.

 - Internal Physical-Etheric Stimuli: If there are no external stimuli for the physical-etheric brain to seize upon it may create a chain of thoughts from its recent memories.

-- External Emotional or Mental Stimuli: During sleep our emotional and mental bodies are free from the dampening effect of the physical body so their sensitivity is greatly increased.
+- External Emotional or Mental Stimuli: During sleep, our emotional and mental bodies are free from the dampening effect of the physical body, so their sensitivity is greatly increased.
 Other people’s fragmented thoughts and emotions that randomly drift through our subtle bodes are seized upon by our consciousness.
-Even the slightest sexual stimulus passes down the consciousness thread into the physical body and causes “morning glory”.

-- Internal Emotional or Mental Stimuli: Our frame of mind and the last thoughts we have before falling asleep leave residual vibrations in our subtle bodies which often influence our dreams.
-Our out-of-body experiences from the preceding period of deep sleep also leave residual vibrations which can make their way into our dreams.
+- Internal Emotional or Mental Stimuli: Our frame of mind and the last thoughts we have before falling asleep leave residual vibrations in our subtle bodies and often influence our dreams.
+Our out-of-body experiences from the preceding period of deep sleep also leave residual vibrations and can make their way into our dreams.

 If stimuli are received from more than one source, the monad will create a dream from all the different perceptions, which can give rise to some very strange dreams.